smartlook/smartlook.github.io/_docs/sdk/ios.md

 ### Mark and unmark sensitive views

-You can mark sensitive views to be hidden from recordings.
-Text input fields (`UITextView`, `UITextField`) and Web views (`UIWebView`, `WKWebView`) are hidden by default. `SafariServices` and `AuthenticationServices` web views shows as an empty screen.
+You can mark views that preset sensitive information to be hidden from recordings.
+Text input fields (`UITextView`, `UITextField`) and Web views (`UIWebView`, `WKWebView`) are hidden by default. `SafariServices` and `AuthenticationServices` web views show as empty screens.

 To flag or unflag an `UIView` instance as sensitive, use its `BOOL slSensitive` property.
-To set custom overlay color of a sensitive view, use its `UIColor slOverlay` property.
+To set custom overlay colour of a sensitive view, use its `UIColor slOverlay` property.

-Both `slSensitive` and `slOverlay` are also accessible in Xcode Interface Builder.
+Both `slSensitive` and `slOverlay` properties are also accessible in Xcode Interface Builder.

 Alternatively, these legacy methods can be also used when working with sensitive views: `+ (void)markViewAsSensitive:(nonnull UIView*)view overlayColor:(nullable UIColor*)overlayColor;`
 `+ (void)unmarkViewAsSensitive:(nonnull UIView*)view;`